neekeetab/CachingPlayerItem/README.md

 ```Swift
 init(data: Data, mimeType: String, fileExtension: String)
 ```
-for mp3 files, the mimeType is "audio/mpeg".
-For other types, use google.
+For mp3 files, the mimeType is "audio/mpeg".
+Search for other types.

 Instantiate AVPlayer with the playerItem:
 ```Swift